jakobkordez/covid-19-bot/README.md

 Create an image with Docker or use `npm install` then `npm start` to run the bot.

+## Channel selection (new)

+You can now set a custom channel to send daily reports to.
+You will need `ADMINISTRATOR` permissions on the server.
+To set a custom channel use: `cv!channel [channel_name]`.

 ## Environment Variables

 Environment variables can be read from the root of the project from a `.env` file.